zenaan/lang-list/README.md

-The concept "file type" or "[file format](https://en.wikipedia.org/wiki/File_format)" includes concepts such as file extension, encoding, and textual vs binary representation; e.g. an "XML file" may be stored as a "plain text" file which may be encoded say in UTF-8 or UTF-16LE, and further it may be stored in a compressed format, either textual or binary (".zip" for one simple binary compression format example).
+The concept "file type" or "[file format](https://en.wikipedia.org/wiki/File_format)" includes concepts such as file extension, encoding, and textual vs binary representation; e.g. an "XML file" may be stored as a "plain text" file which may be encoded say in UTF-8 or UTF-16LE, and further it may be stored in a compressed format, either textual or binary (".zip" for one binary compression format example).

 Given an arbitrary file, there are many ways to [identify file